-- Architectures and technologies using open protocols, which enable novel Internet-based applications including but not restricted to business/enterprise scenarios, use information generated at the periphery of the network from the virtual and physical worlds with aggregation of those, and allow action on the physical world.
+- Architectures and technologies using open protocols, which enable novel Internet-based applications including - but not restricted to - business/enterprise scenarios.
+They should use information generated at the periphery of the network from the virtual and physical worlds with aggregation of those, and allow action on the physical world.
 Physical world event information are generated by tags, sensors, actuators and wireless devices.
-Related processes and applications may be object or location-centric and cover management capabilities of various classes of events, such as real world events (sensor based), behavioural/people events, or business events. - Optimised technologies covering distribution of intelligence between the edge network and the more centralised business/process information system This includes service discovery systems as well as scalable, secure, open middleware necessary to put real world data into the context of various Internet applications with event processing, separation and filtering.
-Of particular importance are the integration and interoperability with the mainstream business/process management platforms and tools and the necessary management of varying data ownership across the edge device/object life cycle. - Architectural models enabling an open governance scheme of the Internet of Things, without centralised gatekeeper lock-in of critical business/process functionalities.
+Related processes and applications may be object- or location-centric and cover management capabilities of various classes of events, such as real world events (sensor based), behavioural/people events, or business events.
+For business scenarios, traceability networks correlated with logistics and order or billing flows are of particular importance.

+- Optimised technologies covering distribution of intelligence between the edge network and the more centralised business/process information system.
+This includes service discovery systems as well as scalable, secure, open middleware necessary to put real world data into the context of various Internet applications with event processing, separation and filtering.
+Of particular importance are the integration and interoperability with the mainstream business/process management platforms and tools and the necessary management of varying data ownership across the edge device/object life cycle.

+- Architectural models enabling an open governance scheme of the Internet of Things, without centralised gatekeeper lock-in of critical business/process functionalities.

-If third country partnership is felt relevant by proponents, priority should be for those third countries having established links with the EU in this field, including the U.S., Japan, Korea, China, and India.
+If third country partnership is felt relevant by proponents, priority should be for those third countries having established links with the EU in this field and providing mutual benefits, including the U.S., Japan, Korea, China, and India.